EmmanuelOkorieC/eloquent_Js_third_edition-_1-3/README.md

        else return isEven(n - 2)
    }
 ```
+I also made it possible to call the function `isEven` with a negative number.
+My function simply negates it and then recursively calls it.

 * 3.3 [Bean Counting](https://github.com/EmmanuelOkorieC/eloquent_Js_third_edition-_1-3/blob/main/chapter%203%20exercises/beanCounting.js)

   For this exercise, I wrote a function `countBs` that takes a string as an argument and returns the number of Uppercase B's in that string

-After creating my function, i defined a local binding `num` and assigned the number `0` to it.
-Then i wrote a `for` loop to iterate through each letter of my string.
-And in this loop, my `num` binding is incremented by 1 everytime a `"B"` is found in my string.
-After the loop is done with it's iteration, i return the value of my updated `num` binding.

-After i got this working, I wrote another function `countChar` that behaves the same way as `countBs` except it takes another argument to determine which character we would like to count (instead of just Uppercase B's).
-Finally i rewrote the `countBs` function as `countBsTwo` implementing the `countChar` function

 ```javascript
   function countBs(string) {
      let num = 0